adipro/starter-academic/content/project/wec-comparison/index.md

 slides: ""
 ---

 Although many fundamental results on wave power absorption have been discovered a few decades ago, the most economic way of harnessing wave energy remains an open question.
-While there have been numerous separate studies on specific wave energy converters, comparative studies are rare, and thus little is known about how these devices measure against each other.
+While there have been numerous separate studies on specific wave energy converters, comparative studies are rare, and little is known about how these devices measure against each other.
 This ongoing project aims at developing new non-dimensional metrics to assess the relative cost-effectiveness of different wave energy converters.